San Diego Legal Separation & Annulment Lawyer

 Legal separation matters are far less common than divorce cases.
 However, there are treated almost identically to divorce cases by the Family Courts in San Diego and should be taken very seriously.
 Legal separation cases could end up having a resounding effect on a person’s life, just like divorce.
 It is important to understand the process of legal separation and the differences between divorce and legal separation.
-Our San Diego legal separation and annulment attorneys are here to help.
+Our San Diego legal separation and annulment attorneys at Wilkinson & Finkbeiner, LLP are here to help.
 Contact a San Diego family law attorney today for more information and professional legal assistance with your case.

 There are only two grounds for legal separation in California, and they are the same as the grounds for dissolution of marriage (divorce).
 The grounds for legal separation are set forth in Family Code 2310 and are: